-Malaysian, female, aged 29 Alternate Director to Tan Sri Dr. Mah King Thian @ Mah King Thiam
+Malaysian, female, aged 30 Alternate Director to Tan Sri Dr. Mah King Thian @ Mah King Thiam

-Dr. Jordina Mah Siu Yi ("Dr. Mah") was appointed as the Alternate Director to Tan Sri Dr. Mah on 7 March 2018.
+Dr. Jordina Mah Siu Yi ("Dr. Mah") was appointed as an Alternate Director to Tan Sri Dr. Mah, on 7 March 2018.
 She graduated from the University of Glasgow, United Kingdom (UK) with a Bachelor of Medicine and Bachelor of Surgery (MBChB) in 2016.
-In anticipation of her current role, she subsequently embarked on her postgraduate studies in Law in the UK, and successfully completed her Bar Professional Training Course (BPTC) at CITY, University of London in July 2019.
-She has been admitted to Lincoln's Inn as a Barrister of England and Wales.
-Dr. Mah is also the Alternate Director of Tan Sri Dr. Mah in MHC Plantations Berhad, a company listed on the Main Market of Bursa Malaysia.
-She has coauthored papers in international medical journals.
-Previously, she has interned at World Vision Australia in Melbourne, Messrs.
-Wong Kian Kheong, Advocates & Solicitors in Kuala Lumpur and University Malaya Medical Centre.
+She then successfully completed the Bar Professional Training Course (BPTC) and was admitted to Lincoln's Inn as a barrister of England and Wales.
+Currently, she is working for the UK National Heart and Lung Institute (NHLI) in Imperial College London.

+Dr Mah is also the Alternate Director of Tan Sri Mah in MHC Plantations Berhad, a company listed on the Main Market of Bursa Securities Malaysia Berhad and Timah Resources Limited, an Australian incorporated company listed on the Australian Securities Exchange.

-She is the eldest daughter of Tan Sri Dr. Mah, who is the Executive Chairman of the Company and a substantial shareholder of DMR, which in turn a major shareholder of the Company and the granddaughter of Datin Seri Ooi Ah Thin, who is also a Director and substantial shareholder of DMR.
+She is the eldest daughter of Tan Sri Dr. Mah, who is the Executive Chairman of the Company and a substantial shareholder of DMR, which in turn a substantial shareholder of the Company and the granddaughter of Datin Seri Ooi Ah Thin, who is also a Director and substantial shareholder of DMR.
 She has no conflict of interest with the Company.
-She has no conviction for offences within the past five (5) years and she has no public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 December 2021.
+She has no conviction for offences within the past five (5) years and she has no public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 December 2022.